GhodelApps/SimpleCodeEditor/README.md

 ```

 # Gradle Setting
-You should set gradle file like below code.
+You should add this code at Gradle file.
 ```gradle
 android {
     compileOptions {